+Step 2.
 Screw Slats In Place

 I used 1” exterior screws to attach the slats to the frame using my cordless drill.
 The pencil marks in the previous step made this step much quicker because I could just zip across and attach the slats without having to stop and measure out each one.

 I repeated the above steps to make the other side of my folding trellis.

+Step 3.
 Attach The Hinges